stellar/django-polaris/docs/index.rst

 For example, only an anchor can implement the integration with their partner bank.

-This is why each SEP implemented by Polaris comes with a programmable interface, or integrations, for developers to inject their own business logic.
+This is why each SEP implemented by Polaris comes with a programmable interface, or integration points, for developers to inject their own business logic.

 Polaris is completely open source and available on github_.
 The SDF also runs a reference server using Polaris that can be tested using our `demo client`_.